Wednesday, May 15, 2019

 *Measured in drill cores from ice layers

 For the future, Dr. Becker presented two scenarios to choose from: If the signatories of the Paris Climate Agreement take active countermeasures against CO2 emissions, a value of 400 ppm could be capped by 2100.
-Taking no measures will extrapolate the CO2 concentration to 1370 ppm in the same year.
+Taking no measures will result in a CO2 concentration of 1370 ppm in the same year.

-Regarding the total amount of rain in Baden-Württemberg, the region still seems well off.
+Regarding the total amount of rain in Baden-Württemberg, the region appears to be well off.

 On a global level, however, observed climatic changes are dramatic.
 The ice around the North Pole is melting rapidly, as shown by the decrease in the surface covered by ice from 1980 to 2018.
-The albedo of the white snow reflecting the solar radiation becomes lower, further heating up the sea, and the cold mass of ice diminishes.
+The albedo of the white snow, which reflects solar radiation, becomes lower, further heating up the sea, and the cold mass of ice diminishes.

 At first look, these effects alone may not seem of great concern, but to say it with a quotation from Schiller's drama Wallenstein: The curse of an evil deed is propagating and will bring forth evil.
-In fact, climatologists recently observed - with the temperature difference and gradient between the Arctic and the equator region becoming smaller - a weakening of the powerful jetstream.
-This leads to stable and stationary weather conditions around the globe, causing either persistent rain or long periods of heat and drought, precisely the climate Germany's southwest had lived through last year.
+In fact, climatologists have recently observed a weakening of the powerful jet stream, with the temperature difference and gradient between the Arctic and equatorial regions becoming smaller.
+This leads to stable and stationary weather conditions around the globe, causing either persistent rain or long periods of heat and drought - precisely the climate that Germany's southwest had lived through last year.

-Dr. Becker said that 2018 - shown on the slide with a mean temperature of more than 3 degrees too warm and 40% less precipitation than the mean - was still an exceptional year.
+Dr. Becker stated that 2018, as shown on the slide, with a mean temperature of more than 3 degrees too warm and 40% less precipitation than the mean, was still an exceptional year.

 Again, while the total amount of rain from April to October shows no decreasing trend, air temperatures increase due to the increasing sunshine duration.

 The drought in the region is caused by increased water evaporation at higher temperatures.
-It is further accentuated by warm and dry southern winds streaming through the Belfort Gap along the Rhine Valley and sweeping the water vapor.
+It is further accentuated by warm and dry southern winds streaming through the Burgundische Pforte (Belfort Gap) along the Rhine Valley and sweeping the water vapor.

 The balance between precipitation and evaporation looks particularly grim for the region around Berlin.

-Professor Markus Weiler's talk was somewhat technical and concerned about heavy rainfall and town flooding.
-I only retained one of his slides showing a persistent local depression, i.e., a rain cell of only 10 kilometers in diameter but stationary for one hour.
-It had precipitation of around 50 mm, destroying the nearby town of Braunsbach by flooding.
+Professor Markus Weiler's talk was somewhat technical and concerned with heavy rainfall and town flooding.
+I retained only one of his slides, showing a persistent local depression, i.e., a rain cell of only 10 kilometers in diameter, but stationary for one hour.
+It received precipitation of around 50 mm, resulting in flooding that destroyed the nearby town of Braunsbach.

 We cannot escape.
 Climate change is real!